Thelma-dot/Electrical-3/NETLIFY_DEPLOYMENT.md

 # 🚀 Netlify Frontend Deployment Guide

 ## Overview
-This guide will help you deploy the frontend of your Electrical Management System to Netlify while keeping the backend on Vercel.
+This guide will help you deploy the frontend of your Electrical Management System to Netlify while keeping the backend on Render.

 ## 🎯 Current Status
-- ✅ **Backend**: Successfully deployed on Vercel
+- ✅ **Backend**: Successfully deployed on Render
 - ✅ **Frontend**: Ready for Netlify deployment
 - ✅ **Configuration**: Updated for multi-environment support